Custom MIM Material Development Starts with Feasibility Review Before Tooling

 Powder Availability

 MIM depends on fine metal powders with suitable chemistry, particle size, shape, purity, and supply stability.
-A material may exist as a wrought alloy or casting alloy, but that does not automatically mean it is practical for MIM.
+For a custom route, XTMIM reviews these requirements with the customer and a specialist material supplier; a material may exist as a wrought or casting alloy without being practical as supplier-prepared MIM feedstock.

 Feedstock Flow and Binder Compatibility

-The powder must be compounded with a binder system to form stable MIM feedstock.
-The feedstock must flow into thin walls, small features, holes, ribs, and complex geometry without causing separation, short shots, cracks, gate-related defects, or excessive molding variation.
+A specialist supplier compounds the powder with a binder system and delivers ready-to-mold pelletized MIM feedstock.
+XTMIM evaluates how the supplied pellets fill thin walls, small features, holes, ribs, and complex geometry, and whether the route creates separation, short shots, cracks, gate-related defects, or excessive molding variation.

 Debinding and Sintering Response